lunarlunarll123/3LayerArch/README.md

 3. Install git bash from the offical website.
 4. Check python --version
 5. Check git --version
-6. Git Clone the Repository
-a.
-Create a folder and open the terminal in VS code.
+6. Git Clone the Repository and create a folder and open the terminal in VS code.
 7. Go to relevent path (project folder) cd .\3_layer_architecture_course\
 8. Install Python Dependencies from requirements.txt by running pip install requirment.txt in terminal.
 9. Run the main file (main.py)